Healthdirect Free Australian health advice you can count on.

 • Japanese encephalitis is a serious disease caused by the Japanese encephalitis virus (JEV).

-• Humans can catch JEV if they are bitten by infected mosquitoes.
+• Humans may get Japanese encephalitis if they are bitten by infected mosquitoes.

-• For people who have symptoms, Japanese encephalitis can cause death or permanent injury to the brain and nervous system.
+• For people who do get symptoms, Japanese encephalitis can cause nervous system complications or even death.

-• You can reduce your chance of catching Japanese encephalitis by avoiding mosquito bites and getting vaccinated against JEV.
+• You can reduce your risk of Japanese encephalitis by avoiding mosquito bites and getting vaccinated against the virus.

 What is Japanese encephalitis?